PrathamRanjan/SC4052Assignment2/README.md

 [![GitHub Assistant Demo](https://img.youtube.com/vi/HNmeVOGMuns/0.jpg)](https://youtu.be/HNmeVOGMuns)

 ## 📝 Abstract
-GitHub Assistant is a comprehensive tool that leverages the GitHub API and AI capabilities to provide profile analysis, README generation, and repository visualization.
+GitHub Assistant is a comprehensive tool that leverages the GitHub API and AI capabilities to provide profile analysis, README generation.
 The project demonstrates integration between a React frontend and Python Flask backend, utilizing the Groq API for generating insights through large language models.

 ## 🔍 Features